What kind of future would you like to live in?

 A wrap-up of the workshop and pictures is avalaible on the project’s website futuresofeurope.eu!

-The workshop, in collaboration with forrrest, Global Public Policy Watch and the support of florida creative lab, invited urban citizens to imagine their city 30 years from now.
-In a world plagued by uncertainties, economic turmoil and rising populism, they wanted to encourage citizens to look beyond the immediate horizon and picture a positive future within the European environment that Cologne is embedded in.
+The workshop, in collaboration with forrrest, Global Public Policy Watch and the graphic support of florida creative lab, invited urban citizens to imagine their city 30 years from now.
+In a world plagued by uncertainties, economic turmoil and rising populism, Futures of Europe wants to encourage citizens to look beyond the immediate horizon and picture a positive future within the European environment that Cologne is embedded in.

 The workshop used forecasting and Design Thinking methodology, a method involving Ideation, Exploration and Prototyping to produce concrete outputs with the help of Veit Vogel, a futurist, design thinking coach and co-animator.